Travis Barker: Reality television star and collaborations (2005–2008)

+In 2008, Barker and Goldstein were in a plane crash that killed the other four people on board and left them both in critical condition.

-Solo album and reunions (2009–present)
+Solo album and reunions (Since 2009)

 Barker's accident led to a Blink-182 reunion, with the group announcing their return at the February 2009 Grammy Awards.
 Barker continued to produce remixes throughout 2009, including a remix of "3 a.m." by Eminem; he also collaborated with Guns N' Roses guitarist Slash.
 In the midst of the band's reunion tour in August 2009, DJ AM was found dead by a friend in his New York apartment.
 Though Goldstein had been prescribed medication for pain following the crash, the medical examiner reported that he died from "acute intoxication" listing several prescription drugs and cocaine.

 The plane crash led Barker to make some lifestyle changes; he began running and swimming each day, and went vegan since leaving the hospital, although he had already been vegetarian for 17 years.
 He has also overcome a painkiller addiction he had for years prior to the plane crash.
 "I didn't even take any pain medication after I got out of the hospital.
 They told me I'd be on some of the medicine for the rest of my life, but I got off all of them," said Barker.
 "They made me a completely different person."
 Barker didn't fly again until 2021, traveling by himself on his bus—and taking a boat when touring in Europe.

 After more than two years of setbacks and delays, Barker finally released his long-in-the-works solo debut, Give the Drummer Some, in March 2011.
 The record features collaborations with artists from Lil Wayne to Slipknot's Corey Taylor.
 Neighborhoods, Blink's sixth studio album, was released in September 2011 and peaked at number two on the Billboard 200.
 Barker continued his collaborations, working with Chester French, LL Cool J, Cypress Hill and producing an entire EP of collaboration, Psycho White, with rapper Yelawolf.
-Barker was unable to attend Blink-182's Australian tour in 2013; Brooks Wackerman (Bad Religion, Tenacious D) filled in.
+Barker was unable to attend Blink-182's Australian tour in 2013; Brooks Wackerman filled in.